Women in economics: Statistics

 The number of undergraduate women majoring in economics in the United States peaked in the mid- to late- 1990s and has decreased since then.
 Nationwide there are about three males for every female student majoring in economics, and this ratio has not changed for more than 20 years.
 Women earn the majority of undergraduate degrees across all subjects in the United States, but in 2016 only 35% of economic majors were women.
 This is the same percentage as the early 1980s.

-In 2016 the share of women in PhD economics programs was 31%.
-This share has not increased in the last 20 years.
+In the American Economic Association's 2025 survey of U.S. doctoral economics departments, women received 35.5 percent of the PhDs granted, up from 34.2 percent in 2024.

 Of the 500 doctorate degrees awarded in economics to US citizens and permanent residents in 2014 in the United States, only 157 were awarded to women.

 In the United Kingdom, women make up 57% of all undergraduate students, but only 27% of students studying pure economics.

 Women's participation in economics is lower than in any other social science.
 By many measures, the gender gap in economics is the largest of any discipline.
 For example, women received about 30% of doctorate and bachelor's degrees in economics in 2014, compared with 45% to 60% of degrees in business, humanities, and the STEM fields.

 Women are notoriously underrepresented at the top of the economics field.
 Just 8 of the 140 Federal Reserve presidents appointed since 1914 have been women.

 In addition, women are vastly underrepresented in Economics Nobel Prize awards; women have won a Nobel Prize 58 times, but only twice in economics, and one of the two, Elinor Ostrom, had a degree in political science.

 Similarly, women are rarely selected for other prominent economics awards.
 For example, The John Bates Clark Medal is awarded by the American Economic Association to "that American economist under the age of forty who is adjudged to have made a significant contribution to economic thought and knowledge."
 This award was started in 1947, and the first time it was awarded to a woman, Susan C. Athey, was in 2007.
 This award has been given out 42 times, but only 5 times to women, with two of these being in the past two years (2019, 2020).

 In 2020, only 22% of the National Bureau of Economic Research (NBER) affiliates were women.
 In 2020, for NBER Faculty Research Fellows, of those who tend to be more recent appointments and are usually untenured, there were 103 women and 195 men, with women representing 34.6%.
 For NBER Research Associates, of those who tend to have been appointed earlier and who all have tenure, there were 255 women and 1051 men, with women representing 19.5%.